 The Energy Act 1998 describes the obligations of the IESO and participants to file emergency plans.
-These requirements are reflected in the Market Rules Chapter 5, Section 11, which describe how the IESO maintains and implements the OPSRP and how participants support it.
+These requirements are reflected in Market Rule Chapter 5, Section 11, which describe how the IESO maintains and implements the OPSRP and how participants support it.